Information about federal capacity funding for research, related forms

 The purpose of this funding is to promote animal health research at accredited state veterinary schools or colleges or agricultural experiment stations.

-Faculty and staff traveling as part of a USDA-NIFA multistate project must fill out a travel authorization form prior to travel for reimbursement and record-keeping.
-Download the multistate travel authorization form, or, for other travel provisions from Texas A&M AgriLife, visit the administrative services office online.
+Faculty and staff traveling as part of a USDA-NIFA capacity funding project must fill out a specific travel form for reimbursement and record-keeping.
+Download the form, or, for other travel provisions from Texas A&M AgriLife, visit the administrative services office.